zmkfirmware/zmk/docs/docs/features/boot-magic-combo.md

 ## Split Keyboards

-For split keyboards, you can define multiple boot magic combos and then only enable the correct key(s) for each side.
+For split keyboards, you can define multiple boot magic combos and then only choose the correct combos(s) for each side.
 For example, if key 0 is the top-left key on the left side and key 11 is the top-right key on the right side, you could use:

 **shield.dtsi**